rodoshi16/ReactJS-/src/learning_docs/thinking_in_react.md

 State is like a component's memory.
 It lets a component keep track of some information and change it in response to interactions.

+**Step 4: Identify where your state should live**

+So what do we do with the state we identify?
+You need to find which components are responsible for changing the state or owns the state.
+Since react uses one way data flow, data is passed from parent to child components via props.

+1. Identify every component that renders something based on the state
+2. Place the state into some component above the common parent
+3. Alternatively, you can create a single component responsible for holding the state

+You can add state with the help of hooks in parent functions and set the values accordingly.